jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   Boolean, default: `nil`.

-    Set to a non-`nil` value to use underscores instead of astersisk when inserting markup for italic text.  _Example:_
+    Set to a non-`nil` value to use underscores instead of asterisks when inserting markup for italic text.  _Example:_

     ``` emacs-lisp